kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 X-Broker-API-Version: 2.14
 ```

-The Broker returns a `200 OK` status code with the kubeconfig in the response body.
-If either the binding does not exist, the instance does not exist or the instance is suspended, the Broker returns a `404 Not Found` status code.
+The Broker returns the `200 OK` status code with the kubeconfig in the response body.
+If the binding does not exist, the instance does not exist, or the instance is suspended, the Broker returns a `404 Not Found` status code.

 ## Unbinding